Pocari Sweat: Name

-The reference to sweat in the name of the beverage might have a somewhat off-putting or mildly humorous connotation for some English speakers.
-However, the name was chosen by the manufacturers originally for the purpose of marketing the product as a sports drink in Japan, where English words are used differently.
+The name Pocari Sweat was chosen by the manufacturers for the purpose of marketing the product as a sports drink in Japan, where English words are used differently.
 It was largely derived from the notion of what it is intended to supply to the drinker: all of the nutrients and electrolytes lost when sweating.
-The first part of the name, Pocari, gives a refreshing impression.
-Otsuka Pharmaceutical's website states: Pocari' was named for its light nuance and bright sound, and it has no particular meaning."
+The first part of the name, Pocari, has no meaning but was intended to sound refreshing.

 Marketing

 Pocari Sweat has maintained the same blue-and-white color scheme since its inception in 1980.
 Originally sold in a 245 mL can, it has been sold primarily in bottle form since 1990.

 Otsuka began a targeted marketing campaign in Indonesia after an outbreak of dengue fever in 2010, promoting the drink to prevent dehydration, a common symptom of the disease.

-On 15 May 2014, Pocari Sweat started a project to send a "dream capsule" to the Moon.
-The capsule will have the same shape as a Pocari Sweat can and will be filled with Pocari Sweat powder.
-Once it arrives, Pocari Sweat will be the first commercial product advertised on the Moon.
-Originally scheduled to launch on a SpaceX Falcon 9 rocket in October 2015, it is currently booked on an Astrobotic Technology lander that will launch in 2023.
+On 15 May 2014, Pocari Sweat started a project to send a "dream capsule" to the Moon with the help of Astroscale.
+The capsule was made in the same shape as a Pocari Sweat can and filled with Pocari Sweat powder.
+It was intended to be the first commercial product advertised on the Moon.
+Originally scheduled to launch on a SpaceX Falcon 9 rocket in October 2015, it was flown on the Astrobotic Technology lander Peregrine that failed to reach the Moon and burned in the Earth's atmosphere in January 2024.

 The company also has done extensive advertising through anime.
 The technical director for the film Your Name helped create a 2019 anime-styled advertisement.
 Pocari Sweat released a January 2021 special episode of the Cells at Work! anime promoting the drink as a way to prevent heat stroke.